phil510/udacity-ml-engineer/README.md

 |scipy                    | 1.3.1   |
 |seaborn                  | 0.9.0   |

-I hope you find it interesting and useful!
+I hope you find everything interesting and useful!